 The Sekong River, which bisects the province flowing south into Cambodia is ideal for river trips.
 Local boatmen hire long-tail boats for scenic river journeys that follow the edge of the Bolaven Plateau down to Attapeu Province.
 Occasionally, freshwater dolphins migrate up the Sekong right up to Sekong Town.
 The province is dotted with many cascading waterfalls.
 Tad Hia, Tad Faek and Tad Se Noi (or Tad Hua Khon) waterfalls are the most convenient to visit from town and offer opportunities for swimming, trekking and village visits.
 Another waterfall not to be missed is the Nam Tok Katamtok, which originates from the Huay Katam River deep in the jungles of the Bolaven Plateau.

-Xe Xap National Protected Area, which covers an area of 1,335 km2 straddling Sekong and Salavanh provinces includes part of the southern Annamite Mountains and is mostly steep terrain with high plateaus of about 1.400m.
+Xe Xap National Protected Area, which covers an area of 1,335 square kilometers with out straddling Sekong and Salavanh provinces includes part of the southern Annamite Mountains and is mostly steep terrain with high plateaus of about 1.400m.
 On the eastern and southern sides of Xe Xap steep faces rise from 400m to 1.400m, topped by Dong Be at 2.066m.
 The protected area’s habitat of hill evergreen, semi-evergreen and pine forests support large mammal species including two types of bear, gaur, dhole, serow, large antlered muntjac and tigers.

 Sekong is well known for its unique textile patterns, which consist of multicolored line patterns created from a hip loom.
 Although many of the groups produce beautiful weavings, the Nge ethnic group is especially renowned for its works, as well as the Alak for their traditional Lao skirts (sin).
 Handicrafts can be purchased directly from villages, as well as from handicraft shops in Sekong Town (also known as Muang Lamam).
 In Kandone Village there are excellent examples of woodcarvings and traditional longhouses.